 One Day Itinerary from Cape Town to Stellenbosch

 Everyone is different when it comes to what they enjoy and how they like to enjoy a wine tasting.
 My itinerary might be bit rushed for some, and too slow for others.
 Nevertheless, there are SO many beautiful wine farms to choose from and this is just one of thousands of combinations you can make.
 I’m not here to lecture on wine, but merely offer an itinerary for the average person to enjoy the wine country as I would.
+This is also great if you’re looking to honeymoon in South Africa and can only visit the wine region for a day.

 8:00am – Leave Cape Town